 Clean the outside of the sample tube with a lint-free paper towel.

-Place the test tube so that is it is facing the front of the instrument.
+Place the test tube so that any label on the glass is facing the front of the instrument.

-Place the cover on the test tube.
+Place the cover on the test tube and press ZERO button.
+The display should show 0.00mg/L PO43-.

 Take out test tube and add the contents of one PhosVer 3 phosphate reagent powder pillow to the test tube.